 We love our trees.
 They provide shade, clean the air, increase our property values, and add some visual variety to the landscape.
 But, like anything else, trees have life cycles, and a dead or unhealthy tree can put the safety of you, your family, and your home at risk.
 A proactive approach to tree care is crucial, since the earlier you can spot signs of decay, the earlier you can do something about it.
 Follow these steps for checking the health of your trees.

-Checking the Health of Your Trees
+Checking the Health of Your Trees at the Root

 When checking for potential problems with the health of your trees, start from the bottom and work your way up.
 Inspect the roots of your trees.
 Is the ground heaving?
 Do you see any severed roots?
 Do you see any signs of decay, like mushroom growth?